Classroom rules/procedures/expectations are for your benefit. The following will help you do your work with less confusion and help you to succeed!

 - Lockdown: move away from sight, maintain silence

 Assigned Seats – MS and Elementary students are expected to sit in their assigned seats unless permission is granted by the teacher or the teacher makes changes.

-Respect Artwork – NEVER touch, draw, paint, etc. on anybody’s work but your own!
+Respect Artwork – NEVER touch, draw, paint, etc. on any work but your own!
 Give other’s work only positive comments.
 Always be mindful of your actions in here so we can keep artwork safe!
+Give your best effort!

 Work Quietly – I allow students to talk quietly while they create but I expect silence when I have something to say.
 Please keep your voices at a minimum to allow others to have an enjoyable learning and creating experience.

 Music – When music is playing, the expectation is to work quietly so all students can hear the music.

 A.R.T. – If the “A” is taken down, the class gets a warning to quiet voices.
 If the “R” is taken down, the class loses talking privileges until the “R” is put back up.
 If the “T” is taken down, the class works silently until the end of class.